-Would you consider leaving a gift to the Ecclesiological Society in your Will?
+Would you consider leaving a gift to the Ecclesiological Society in your will?

-Here at the Ecclesiological Society, we welcome all gifts in wills, however large or small, and we promise to use your gift to make a difference to the Society and its aims.
+We welcome all gifts in wills, however large or small, and we promise to use your gift to make a difference to the Society and its aims.

 A charitable legacy is a gift of money, property or an item left to an organisation in a will.
 This type of giving to charity is commonly referred to as gifts in wills.
 Gifts in wills made to charities are exempt from inheritance tax and can reduce the inheritance tax paid on an estate.
 They enable supporters like you to make a larger donation than may be possible during your lifetime.